5 Natural And Effective Remedies For Restless Legs Syndrome

 - Low levels of iron can cause a drop in dopamine levels.
 Subsequently, iron deficiency anemia has been linked to RLS.
 In this case, taking care of the deficiency with supplements or iron-rich foods can relieve symptoms.

-- Chronic conditions such as diabetes, rheumatoid arthritis, Parkinson’s disease, and fibromyalgia have been associated with RLS.
+- Chronic conditions such as diabetes, obesity, rheumatoid arthritis, Parkinson’s disease, and fibromyalgia have been associated with RLS.
 An underactive thyroid gland or chronic kidney disease can also be a trigger.
 Treatment of these underlying conditions can offer relief from RLS symptoms.

 - Certain medication such as antihistamines, antipsychotics, and hypertension medicines can intensify symptoms.

-Dealing With Restless Leg Syndrome
+Natural Remedies To Treat Restless Leg Syndrome

 For severe cases of RLS, your doctor may prescribe painkillers, sleeping aids, or medication that increases dopamine.
 You should also rule out the chances of an underlying health condition, as listed above.
 Luckily, mild RLS can be managed naturally through lifestyle changes, exercise, and diet.